dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Gene Expression

-A gene is said to be expressed when it is actively transcribed into RNA and, often, translated into protein.
+A gene is said to be expressed when it is **actively transcribed into RNA** and, often, translated into protein.
 If the gene is not used — for regulatory or epigenetic reasons — it is considered silent or suppressed.

-Gene expression levels can be quantified by measuring how much RNA is transcribed from that gene in a given sample.
+Gene expression levels can be **quantified by measuring how much RNA is transcribed** from that gene in a given sample.
 In practice, we count the number of RNA molecules that correspond to a gene using techniques like RNA sequencing (RNA-seq).

-Gene expression is regulated by many factors, including transcription factors, chromatin structure, and environmental signals.
+Gene expression is *regulated by many factors*, including transcription factors, chromatin structure, and environmental signals.

 ## Alleles and Inheritance

-Each gene exists in two copies in diploid organisms, one from each parent.
-These variants of a gene are called alleles.
-They occupy the same position (called a locus) on each homologous chromosome.
+**Each gene exists in two copies in diploid organisms**, one from each parent.
+These **variants of a gene** are called **alleles**.
+They occupy the **same position** (called a locus) on each **homologous chromosome**.

-If both alleles are the same, either both “A” or both “a”, the individual is said to be homozygous for that gene.
-If the alleles differ (“A” and “a”) the individual is heterozygous.
+If **both alleles are the same**, either both “A” or both “a”, the individual is said to be **homozygous** for that gene.
+If the **alleles differ** (“A” and “a”) the individual is **heterozygous**.

 In classical genetics, traits are often categorized as dominant or recessive:

-- A dominant allele will determine the trait even if only one copy is present (e.g., Aa).
+- A **dominant** allele will determine the trait even if only one copy is present (e.g., Aa).

-- A recessive allele only produces its associated trait when both copies are present (e.g., aa).
+- A **recessive** allele only produces its associated trait when both copies are present (e.g., aa).

-Note that dominance refers to phenotypic outcome, such as whether a pea appears green or yellow, not to the level of gene expression, meaning the number of RNA transcripts produced.
+Note that ***dominance** refers to phenotypic outcome*, such as whether a pea appears green or yellow, **not to the level of gene expression**, meaning the number of RNA transcripts produced.
 A pea may display the yellow phenotype dictated by the dominant allele, even if that allele is expressed at a lower level than the recessive one.

 ### Alleles in Python